Physical Therapy Community Clinic

 Marcey Keefer Hutchison, PT, DPT, SCS, ATC, CMP

 Marcey has been with the Community Clinic since its opening in March of 2013.
-She is a board-certified Sports Clinical Specialist and a Certified Athletic Trainer.
+She is a board certified Clinical Specialist in Sports Physical Therapy and a Certified Athletic Trainer.
 Her background in sports medicine spans 24 years of providing athletes with care in a variety of settings, including medical coverage for the Cascade Half Marathon, Portland Marathon, U.S. National Figure Skating Championships, the Women’s Pro Beach Volleyball Tour and numerous Oregon School Activities Association events.

 Marcey joined George Fox in 2011 and is an assistant professor in the School of Physical Therapy.
 She is the lead instructor for Therapeutic Exercise, Orthopedic Assessment and Rehabilitation and Differential Diagnosis courses.
 Prior to teaching at George Fox, she was director and shareholder at Therapeutic Associates, Inc. in Keizer, Ore., for 14 years.
 During that time she also managed the athletic training program for the Salem-Keizer School District.
 She holds a bachelor's degree in physical education from Willamette University, a Master of Science in physical therapy from Pacific University, and a Doctor of Physical Therapy from Northeastern University.

 She serves on the advisory board for the School of Physical Therapy, is chairperson of the Physical Therapy Admissions Committee, and is a former board member of the Salem Area Trail Alliance, a nonprofit organization dedicated to promoting health and wellness through access to outdoor recreation.
 She is a member of the American Physical Therapy Association, Oregon Physical Therapy Association and the American Institute for Ultrasound in Medicine.
 When not teaching, Marcey can be found with her husband Don, running or biking on trails in the mountains of Central Oregon.